Background and activities

 A selection of recent journal publications, artistic productions, books, including book and report excerpts.
 See all publications in the database

-- (2019) "Never in my mind to give up!"
-A qualitative study of long-term intensive care patients' inner strength and willpower-Promoting and challenging aspects.
-Journal of Clinical Nursing (JCN). vol. 28 (21-22).
+- (2020) A qualitative study of long-term ICU patients` inner strength and will-power: Family and health professionals as a health promoting resource.
+Journal of Clinical Nursing (JCN).